 This 332,279-square foot, six-level, 1,038-car design-build parking structure at the Rady Children's Hospital Ronald McDonald House was built into the hillside and designed to address a critical parking shortage.
-The parking structure includes one floor built above street level, and five floors built below ground.
-Atop the new structure is a new 47-bedroom, LEED-certified Ronald McDonald House, four times the size of the hospital's previous patient parent/family housing facility.
+The parking structure includes one floor above street level, and five floors below ground.
+Atop the structure is a 47-bedroom, LEED-certified Ronald McDonald House, four times the size of the hospital's previous patient parent/family housing facility.

 Building the structure into the hillside was a significant challenge.
 More than 65,000 cubic yards of soil were excavated, and a 780-linear-foot soil nail wall reaching up to 50 feet in height was constructed against the embankment.
 A 50-foot-deep and 10-foot-wide "moat" exists between the parking structure and the grade entry to allow for seismic separation between the parking structure and the retaining wall.